RayPetersB/RayPetersB/README.md

 - 👋 Hi, I’m @RayPetersB
-- 👀 I’m interested in always learning something new.
+- 👀 I’m always interested in always learning something new.
-- 🌱 I’m currently learning C++

 <!---
 RayPetersB/RayPetersB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.